 One last thing: The purpose of this website is to inform the reader about my personal experiences.
 In no way whatsoever is it intended to give medical advice or to be a substitute for the advice of a professional doctor.
 I would ask all readers to always consult a doctor you trust and to never take any medications without the doctor’s approval.

 Please do leave a message in the comment section provided at the end of this article, to share your own thoughts, experiences etc. Maybe you have made good experience with other treatments?
+It’s been amazing so far to see how many people would visit this website and actually share their experiences.
+Wonderful!
 And if you know someone who can benefit from reading this article, it goes without saying that I’d appreciate it if you share this website with others.